It's never too early to start packing

 This means for:

-- Period undies there must be tags on or still in their boxes
+- Period undies there must be tags on or still in the box

-- Menstrual cups must be packaging and instructions that include information on Toxic Shock Syndrome (TSS)
+- Menstrual cups must be in original packaging (to comply with the Therapeutic Goods Association requirements) and include information on Toxic Shock Syndrome (TSS)

 - Reusable pads must be packaged and include